michael-lin01/MKS21X-FinalProject/README.md

 INSTRUCTIONS (README!!!!!!!!!!!!!)=============================================
 To begin the game...
 - Resize the terminal to be at least 67 x 35 size (as in 68 across and 35 down) so the visuals will work correctly.
+- To compile, type in 'javac -cp lanterna.jar:.
+TerminalClass.java'
 - The command line to begin the game from the terminal is 'java -cp lanterna.jar:.
 TerminalClass'
 - If you want to go into "dieRollManipulate" mode, a mode that allows you to control the die rolls you receive, then do 'java -cp lanterna.jar:.
 TerminalClass dieRollManipulate' in the terminal instead.